 How Do Bitcoin Credit and Debit Cards Work

-The price of a single Bitcoin fluctuates often, sometimes even from second to second, based on market bidding (similar to stocks, gold, and foreign currencies).
+The price of a single Bitcoin constantly fluctuates, based on market bidding (similar to stocks, gold, and foreign currencies).
 Bitcoin topped $19,000 in December 2017, only to plunge to $7,200 by February 2018.
-What makes Bitcoin unique is that the Bitcoin network––where Bitcoins are transferred––isn’t controlled by any person or company, but rather by a decentralized network of computers.
+As of May 31, 2020, Bitcoin was priced at $9,553.36.
+What makes Bitcoin unique is that the Bitcoin network—where Bitcoins are transferred—isn’t controlled by any person or company, but rather by a decentralized network of computers.
 A record of all Bitcoin transactions is stored on the computers of every person who helps verify Bitcoin transactions.

-Here’s how Bitcoin debit cards work.
 First, you’ll need to open a Bitcoin wallet.
 Connect your Bitcoin debit card to your Bitcoin wallet.
-Then, you can use your credit card anywhere that networks cards are accepted.
+Then, you can use your credit card anywhere that network cards are accepted.
 For example, if you have a Visa Bitcoin debit card, you can use it anywhere Visa credit and debit cards are accepted.
 Backed by a major processing network would give purchases the same zero fraud liability as regular credit card purchases when the card is used as credit.

 There may be fees associated with Bitcoin debit cards similar to what you’d pay with a prepaid card.
 For example, you may pay withdrawal, transaction, or monthly account fees with a Bitcoin debit card.
 Keep in mind also, that since the price of Bitcoin fluctuates, the amount of Bitcoin needed to complete a transaction can fluctuate, even within a single day.

 Unfortunately, Bitcoin debit cards may be shortlived.
-Earlier in 2018, Visa told BitPay, one of the most popular Bitcoin debit card to close its accounts.
+In 2018, Visa told BitPay—one of the most popular Bitcoin debit cards—to close its accounts.
 Other crypto debit card cards have also closed and are returning funds to consumers.
 Bitcoin debit and credit cards available in other countries may not be available in the United States.
-Finding a Bitcoin debit card may be more difficult, especially considering the Bitcoin is currently unregulated by Federal agencies.
+Finding a Bitcoin debit card may be more difficult, especially considering that Bitcoin is currently unregulated by Federal agencies.